CarBikeBhp

 Impact:

-A surge in new vehicle demand and reduction in CO₂ emissions.
+The policy is driving a surge in new vehicle demand while also reducing CO₂ emissions.

 Production Linked Incentive (PLI) Scheme

-The auto sector is a major recipient of the PLI scheme, especially for:
+The auto sector is a major recipient of the Production Linked Incentive (PLI) scheme, especially for:

 • Advanced chemistry cells (ACC batteries)